A-Raafat/PHPTravels-Pixelogic/README.md

 Then it will create the screenshots for wrong data format and outputs the successful and failed test cases in text file.

 # Features and Limitations :
-It passes all the requirements
+It handles all the requirements and cases.
+Easy to to create new test cases.
 Only one limitation when the user inputs correct phone number in dashes for ex.
 "15-056" it fails.
+No HTML interceptor, i tried searching how it is done but i think it will require me more time to implement it, as i only know the basics of HTML.